Currently, it is not possible to prevent CF.

 Complementary and Alternative Therapies

-A comprehensive treatment plan for CF may include a range of complementary and alternative therapies.
+A comprehensive treatment plan for CF may include a range of complementary and alternative therapies (CAM).
 Some supplements and herbs can interfere with certain medications.
 New research is emerging daily.
 Always work with knowledgeable providers and make sure to inform your physicians about any and all supplements you are considering using.

 Nutrition and Supplements